TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-31-how-php-coding-standard-tools-actually-work.md

 '''
 ---

-Why are these 3 pillars even important for their common users? **I was able to write better Sniffs and Fixers** (*Checkers* further on) when I understood tools behind them and their basic principals.
+Why should these 3 pillars be even important for you?
+When I understood tools behind them and their basic principals, **I was able to more effective Sniffs and Fixers** (*Checkers* further on) **that were clear to their communities**.

 ## Write 1 Checker, Save Hundreds Hours of Work